 Sodium and chloride come from the salt shaker, and you can buy magnesium and potassium in supplement form.
 (Skip the supplemental calcium and phosphorus).

 Let’s get practical.
-I recommend 5 grams of salt, 1 gram of potassium, and 300 mg of magnesium in addition to whole food sources each day.
-That’s why I designed my electrolyte blend—LMNT Recharge—to hit these exact ratios.
-I like not having to think about it.
+I recommend 5 grams of sodium, 1 gram of potassium, and 300 mg of magnesium in addition to whole food sources each day.
+That’s why I designed my electrolyte blend—LMNT Recharge—to help folks hit these ratios.

-To sum up this article: Get most electrolytes from food—and take extra salt, potassium, and magnesium.
+To sum up this article: Get most electrolytes from food—and take extra sodium, potassium, and magnesium.
 Thanks for reading.